Prevent Night-Time Leg Cramps With This High Potassium-Magnesium Juice Recipe

 - 1 lime

-This juice combo is naturally rich in potassium, and the added green apple makes this juice delicious.
-If you know that you’ll be having a physically demanding day, start your morning with this juice for healthy potassium levels.
+This juice combo is naturally rich in both potassium and magnesium, and the added green apple makes this juice delicious.
+If you know that you’ll be having a physically demanding day, start your morning with this juice for a healthy minerals level.

 This juice recipe helps your body maintain its electrolyte balance even through intense exercise or heat.
-Once your potassium levels are stable, you may enjoy a full night sleep without muscle cramps.
+Once your potassium and magnesium levels are stable, you may enjoy a full night sleep without muscle cramps.